Barbary partridge

 The Barbary partridge (Alectoris barbara) is a gamebird in the pheasant family (Phasianidae) of the order Galliformes.
 It is native to North Africa.

 Distribution

-The Barbary partridge has its main native range in North Africa, and is also native to Gibraltar and the Canary Islands (Alectoris barbara ssp. koenigi).
+The Barbary partridge has its native range in North Africa, but has been introduced to Gibraltar (ssp. barbara) and the Canary Islands (ssp. koenigi).
 It has been introduced to continental Portugal and Madeira, though there are no recent records of this species on the latter islands.
 It is also present in Sardinia.

 Description

 The Barbary partridge is a rotund bird, with a grey-brown back, grey breast and buff belly.
 The face is light grey with a broad reddish-brown gorget.
 It has rufous-streaked white flanks and red legs.
 When disturbed, it prefers to run rather than fly, but if necessary it flies a short distance on rounded wings.

 It is closely related to its western European equivalent, the red-legged partridge.
 It is similar to the red-legged partridge, but it has a different head and neck pattern.
 The song is a noisy tre-tre-tre-tre-tre-cheeche-tre-tre-tre.